arkui-x/docs/en/application-dev/tools/how-to-use-arkui-x-sdk.md

 # ArkUI-X SDK

-ArkUI-X extends the OpenHarmony ArkUI development framework to different OS platforms like Android and iOS.
-This way, you can reuse most of the application code (UI and main application logic) based on ArkUI and deploy the code on your OS.

-The ArkUI SDK contains the engine library, plug-in library, and command line tool used to develop ArkUI-X applications.
-For details about how to obtain the ArkUI-X SDK, see [Acquiring SDK from Mirrors](../../release-notes/ArkUI-X-v1.0.0-canary1.md#acquiring-sdk-from-mirrors).
+The ArkUI-X SDK is a build of the ArkUI-X project.
+By integrating it into your Android and iOS app projects, you will be able to use a set of ArkTS code to build high-performance applications that can run on different platforms.
+You can obtain the ArkUI-X SDK as follows:

+* Download the ArkUI-X SDK using DevEco Studio.
+For Windows, choose **DevEco Studio** > **File** > **Settings** > **ArkUI-X** to download the ArkUI-X SDK.
+For macOS, choose **DevEco Studio** > **Preferences** > **ArkUI-X** to download the ArkUI-X SDK.
+* Download the ArkUI-X SDK from [ArkUI-X Release Notes](../../release-notes/README.md).
+* Build the ArkUI-X SDK with the ArkUI-X source code.
+For details, see [ArkUI-X SDK Building](../../framework-dev/tutorial/how-to-package-arkui-x-sdk.md#arkui-x-sdk-building).

 ## ArkUI-X SDK Components

 The ArkUI-X SDK provides the basic engine library, plug-in library, toolchain, and SDK configuration description files.
-When DevEco Studio or ACE Tools is used, configure the ArkUI-X SDK based on the following directory structure.
+When integrated with DevEco Studio or ACE Tools, the ArkUI-X SDK must be configured in the specific directory structure.
+The following example shows the default ArkUI-X SDK directory structure in DevEco Studio on macOS.

 ```
-Path-to-arkui-x-sdk
+/Users/Username/Library/ArkUI-X/Sdk
-├── versioncode                      // Value of apiVersion in the arkui-x.json file in the ArkUI-X SDK root directory.
-The value is 10.
+├── {versioncode}                    // Value of the apiVersion field in the arkui-x.json file in the ArkUI-X SDK root directory.
+It is 10 for the ArkUI-X 1.0.0 Release.
 │   └── arkui-x
 │       ├── engine                   // ArkUI-X SDK engine.
 │       │   ├── lib                  // Dependency of ArkUI-X Android application integration.